-West Ham United is rarely mentioned with the elite clubs in the Premier League, but The Hammers have garnered respect from the English soccer critics over the last decade.
+West Ham United is rarely a name mentioned with the elite clubs in the Premier League, but The Hammers have garnered respect from English soccer critics over the last decade.
 Established more than 120 years ago, West Ham was a powerhouse in the early 1960s — winning an FA Cup in 1964.
 During England’s 1966 World Cup, many players on the championship-winning team were from West Ham, including defender Bobby Moore and midfielder Martin Peters.

 Vic Watson, who played for West Ham between 1920 and 1935, is the franchise’s all-time leading scorer with 326 goals — a record that may never be topped as no current players are even close to the milestone.
 Billy Bonds played 21 seasons for the Hammers and is the leader in all-time appearances with 799.

 West Ham Betting Lines Today

 Regardless if West Ham is at home or on the road, be sure to keep track of who their next opponent is and how they’ve fared against them before making your bets.